There are two ways of gaining a doctorate at the Technical University of Darmstadt:

 (cf. § 8 of the doctoral regulations).

-• A CV and overview of the student's education.
+- A CV and overview of the student's education.

-• One to six printed copies of the dissertation according to the guidelines in the specific regulations (opens in new tab) (one copy for each member of the examination committee and one copy for the department) and an identical electronic copy for the completion of the doctoral examination procedure (see requirements for the title page of a dissertation).
+- One to six printed copies of the dissertation according to the (opens in new tab) (one copy for each member of the examination committee and one copy for the department) and an identical electronic copy for the completion of the doctoral examination procedure (see guidelines in the specific regulations). requirements for the title page of a dissertation

-• Proof of payment of the doctoral fee of 100 EUR must be provided in the form of the corresponding receipt.
+- Proof of payment of the doctoral fee of 100 EUR must be provided in the form of the corresponding receipt.

 The fee in the amount of 100 EUR is to be transferred to the following account: